ptomato/talks/tc39-2023-01/README.md

 ### Stricter validation of Calendar/TimeZone method return values (PR [#2456](https://github.com/tc39/proposal-temporal/pull/2456))

 - Return value always validated when calling into user code
-- Inconsistency: sometimes throw on wrong type, sometimes convert
+- Inconsistent: sometimes throw on wrong type, sometimes convert
 - Choice is to consistently throw on wrong type
 - This is no longer accepted: